Vaikhanasa: Doctrine

-The Vaikhanasa doctrine states that spiritual liberation (moksha) is release into Vishnu's heaven of Vaikuntha.
-The nature of a devotee's moksha is regarded to be dependent their performance of japa (attentive repetition of prayer), huta, yajna (ritual sacrifice), archana (service to images), and dhyana (yogic meditation).
+The Vaikhanasa doctrine states that spiritual liberation (moksha) is release into Vishnu's abode of Vaikuntha.
+The nature of a devotee's moksha is regarded to be dependent on their performance of japa (attentive repetition of prayer), huta, yajna (ritual sacrifice), archana (service to images), and dhyana (yogic meditation).
 Of the four, the text known as the Marichi Samhita offers precedence to archana.

 Adherents

 The Vaikhanasa Brahmins/Vaikhanasas are a tiny Vaishnavite Brahmin community of about 4000 families widely dispersed in South India at Vaishnava temples in Tamil Nadu, Andhra Pradesh, and parts of Karnataka and also worldwide especially in the United States of America, Germany, Australia, UK, and some parts of Europe.